 Most services have a relationship to a particular component.
 The basic services (action, direct, page) each have a corresponding component (Action, Direct, Page).
-For example, to following example shows how the Page component is used to create a link between application pages.
+The following example shows how the Page component is used to create a link between application pages.